danielharrell/does_music_move/does_music_move.md

 pitch over time.
 But in the melody, we sense a change of place *within* this change in pitch, as if having caused it.
-To hear the beginning of "Twinkle Twinkle", then, is not simply to hear, say, middle C followed by the G a fifth above;
+To hear the beginning of "Twinkle Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above;
-it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or, in an alternative formulation, from the ˆ1 tone to the
+it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the
-ˆ5.
+ˆ5 tone.
 When the siren rises and falls, by contrast, we hear no such change of place *within* the change in pitch, even if we can see, or infer, the change of place *behind* it, in the police